Gold mine attack: New Zealand man Graeme Wall reportedly shot and killed by rebels

 It's understood that Wall, who went to Ngaruawahia High School, lived in Tembagapura, in Papua and has family living in Australia.

+"There are no words to describe what a great person, great friend and brother you were and always will be."

+Others have paid tribute to a "gentle soul" and "great guy" killed in a "senseless act".

-Adhinata told AP that police are still searching for the attackers who fled into dense jungle.
+Adhinata told AP that police were still searching for the attackers who fled into dense jungle.

-Papuan police spokesman Ahmad Mustafa Kamal said in a statement that joint security forces are carrying out a pursuit in the forest area in Kuala Kencana.
+Papuan police spokesman Ahmad Mustafa Kamal said in a statement that joint security forces were carrying out a pursuit in the forest area in Kuala Kencana.

 Meanwhile, PT Freeport Indonesia says workers have been evacuated from the office.